-JOUR 201 Newspaper Production (3)
+JOUR 201 Newspaper Production (5)

-This is the second course in a practical sequence designed to develop skill in desk-top publishing, investigative research and reporting, technical communication, and the basic principles of journalism.
+This is the second course in a practical sequence designed to develop skill in desktop publishing, investigative research and reporting, technical communication, and the basic principles of journalism.
 This second course emphasizes content delivery and an intro to production.
-Prerequisite: successful completion of ENG& 101.
+Prerequisite: successful completion of ENGL& 101 editorial leadership.
+Prerequisite: successful completion of ENGL& 101

-JOUR 202 Advanced Journalism (3)
+JOUR 202 Advanced Journalism (5)

 This is the last of a practical sequence designed to develop skill in desk-top publishing, investigative research and reporting, technical communication, and the basic principles of journalism.
-This final course emphasizes production management and editorial leadership Prerequisite: successful completion of ENGL& 101.
+This final course emphasizes production management and